-The chiropractors at Strong Life Chiropractic may be able to help patients in Lithia, FL with myofascial pain through gentle massaging of trigger points and guided stretches.
+The chiropractor in Lithia, FL of Strong Life Chiropractic may be able to help patients in Lithia, FL with myofascial pain through gentle massaging of trigger points and guided stretches.
 Visit us today to see if our techniques will work for you.

 Chiropractic BioPhysics, or CBP, is one of the most scientific, researched, and results-oriented corrective care techniques.
 CBP-trained chiropractors aim to realign the spine back to health, eliminating nerve interference and addressing the source of pain, fatigue, and disease.
 As with all chiropractic care, CBP is gentle, painless, and non-invasive.